prajwaldp/exchange-microservices/README.md

-# microservices-system-design
+# Microservices System Design

-Independent microservices for a blogging application
+Independent microservices for a blogging (or any social CRUD) application.